 Prescheduling meetings with exhibitors you want to speak with over lunch is another great way to go.
 And your exhibitor rep will be famished as well from a fast day at the show, so it’s a win-win!
 Don’t skip having at least a light lunch or multiple small snacks throughout the day, as it will kill your energy later, and you’ll miss out on the evening networking opportunities.

 Take care of your health

 You will come into contact with more people in the three days of NBAA-BACE than you will the rest of the month.
-But with that close contact comes the risk of picking up a whole variety of nasty bugs, COVID included.
+But with that close contact comes the risk of picking up a whole variety of nasty bugs, COVID and the Flu included.
 Make sure to bring plenty of hand sanitizer for your personal use and recommend that your organization have it available within its exhibit.

 Also, stay hydrated.
 Lack of sleep, dehydration, and close quarters is a recipe for weakening your immune system.
 Talk to your healthcare provider before the show to discuss strategies, like the COVID/flu shot that may help you resist picking anything up.

 - Nasal saline spray (for post-airplane and Las Vegas dryness!)

 - Small pocket packs of tissues and pain relievers